zavalab/ADAM_Documentation/dashboard_vis_tool.md

 <h3>Routing Mapping Style</h3>

 <p>
-    If you select the Routing mapping style, the visualization tool will display the shortest routes that a vehicle will take in order to get from one node to another.
-This method of mapping provides a much more accurate view of the transportation pathways.
+    If you select the Routing mapping style, the visualization tool will display the shortest routes that a vehicle will take to get from one node to another.
+This method of mapping provides a much more accurate view of the transport pathways.
 </p>

 <img src="Pictures\Dashboard_tutorials\visualization_tool\routing.png">